|

 The legal ODSP implications of being a "spouse" in the benefit unit do not end with income and asset assessment and income support calculation.

-Applicants and spouses may also share joint liability for any past OWA, ODSP and other provincial social assistance overpayments that either of them may be responsible for while they were in the same benefit unit, resulting in deduction of overpayment amounts from the income support paid to any future benefit unit that the spouse may be involved with - even if the spouses are since separated (see Ch.11, s.3: "Director Decisions: Overpayments").
+Applicants and spouses may also share joint liability for any past OWA, ODSP and other provincial social assistance overpayments that either of them may be responsible for while they were in the same benefit unit, resulting in deduction of overpayment amounts from the income support paid to any present or future benefit unit that the spouse may be involved with - even if the spouses are since separated (see Ch.11, s.3: "Director Decisions: Overpayments").

 (e) Investigation Issues